fecgov/fec-cms/README.md

 ```

 ## Front End Development
 Front end assets are all located in `/fec/fec/static/*`.
-SCSS files are compiled served on the backend by `django-compressor`, but JS files need to be compiled by Webpack via the `npm run build` command.
+SCSS files are compiled and served on the backend by `django-compressor`, but JS files need to be compiled by Webpack via the `npm run build` command.

 ## Running tests